severian5it/BoardgameNerd/README.md

 ## Database Choice

-a NoSQL database has been selected for his low latency response, keeping in mind the need to scale up, increasing the number of user and query.
+a NoSQL database has been selected for his low latency response, keeping in mind the need to scale-up, increasing the number of users and queries accessing concurrently.
-MongoDB was the optimal choice, being free of cost in his limited edition, good start, and with the possibility to increase resource throwing more money to it.
+MongoDB was the optimal choice, being free of cost in his limited edition, so perfect to have a **Minimum Viable Product**, and with the possibility to increase resource throwing more money to it.

-The Design of Data didn't respect The [Third Normal Form](https://en.wikipedia.org/wiki/Third_normal_form), a design rules to prevent redundancy, because NoSQL database are doing join poorly, and therefore for a precise choice, space has been traded-off in order to speed up the response time.
+The Design of Data didn't respect The [Third Normal Form](https://en.wikipedia.org/wiki/Third_normal_form), a design rules to prevent redundancy, because NoSQL database are doing join poorly, and therefore for a precise choice, space on DB has been traded-off in order to speed up the response time of accessing Collections.

 ## Data Storage Types